Joe Namath: Early life

-College football career
+College career

 Between 1962 and 1964, Namath quarterbacked the Alabama Crimson Tide program under Bryant and his offensive coordinator, Howard Schnellenberger.
 A year after being suspended for the final two games of the regular season, Namath led the Tide to a national championship in 1964.
 During his time at the University of Alabama, Namath led the team to a 29–4 record over three seasons.

 Bryant called Namath "the greatest athlete I ever coached".
 When Namath was inducted into the Pro Football Hall of Fame in 1985, he teared up during his induction speech upon mentioning Bryant, who had died of a heart attack two years prior.

-Namath attended college at the height of the civil rights movement (1955–1968) in the Southern United States.
+Namath attended college at the height of the civil rights movement (1955–1968) in the South, and was present when Governor George Wallace stood at the school's auditorium.

-Namath was eleventh in the voting for the 1964 Heisman Trophy, which was won by quarterback John Huarte of Notre Dame.